jiyasavaliya/Insights-in-Motion-Visualizing-Tipping-Trends-and-Penguin-Data/README.md

 4. **Explore the Seaborn.ipynb file to analyze the datasets**.
    <br>
    <br>
-     For detailed information on Seaborn, refer to the Seaborn Documentation PDF.
+     For detailed information on Seaborn, refer to the [Seaborn Pdf.pdf](path/to/your/file/Seaborn%20Pdf.pdf).